CyberSource/cybersource-plugins-commercetools/docs/Setup.md

 # Setup

-# Getting Started With The Reference Application
+# Getting Started With The Commerectools-Cybersource Plugin

-The following section contains steps to get started with an generic integration between commercetools and CyberSource using the provided Spring Boot reference implementation.
+The following section contains steps to get started with an generic integration between Commercetools and Cybersource using the typescript plugin.

-## 0. Prerequisites
+## Prerequisites

-  - An installation of a Java Development Kit (JDK) version 11 (currently tested against the Zulu Community builds of OpenJDK: https://www.azul.com/downloads/zulu-community)
+- An installation of node JS is required before running the application.

 ## 1. Create Access Keys

-To allow access to both commercetools and CyberSource authorisation is enabled via access keys supplied by the associative provider.
+To allow access to both Commercetools and Cybersource authorization is enabled via access keys supplied by the associative provider.

-  - Commercetools API Keys can be created from within the commercetools Merchant Center.
+- Commercetools API Keys can be created from within the Commercetools Merchant Center.
 See [Key Creation](Key-Creation.md) for more details.
-  - The CyberSource integration contains 3 touchpoints to support 3D Secure, Card Tokenisation and Payment processing.
+- The Cybersource integration supports Card Tokenization and Payment processing.
 For more detail about how to setup these see [Key Creation](Key-Creation.md) for more details.
-      - 3D Secure: Cardinal
-      - Card Tokenisation: Shared Secret
+  - Card Tokenization & Payment Process: REST Shared Secret
-      - Payment Process: Simple Order API Keys

 ## 2\.
 Extend Commercetools

-Commercetools needs to be extended to support the interactions between commercetools and CyberSource.
-The customisations are as follows:
+Commercetools needs to be extended to support the interactions between Commercetools and Cybersource.
+The customizations are as follows:

 - API Extensions:
   - Create Payment Event
   - Update Payment Event
+  - Update Customer Event
 - Data Model Changes:
-      - Payment
   - Payment Interactions

-The details of the specific customisations listed above is documented
+The details of the specific customizations listed above is documented
 here: [Commercetools Setup](Commercetools-Setup.md).

 ## 3\.
 Application Setup

-Configuration of the application allows you to set the propertires required for access to both commercetools and CyberSource.
-This includes properties such as the commercetools project key and the CyberSource merchant ID.
+Configuration of the Plugin allows you to set the properties required for access to both Commercetools and Cybersource.
+This includes properties such as the Commercetools project key and the Cybersource merchant id.
 For more information about what properties need to be set and how they can be configure, please see [API Extension Setup](API-Extension-Setup.md) for more details.

 ## 4\.
 Front-end Setup

-The bulk of the integration work when using the CyberSource commercetools extension is within the user-interface.
-This is because commercetools does not come with a user-interface and therefore all implementations will be different.
+The bulk of the integration work when using the Commerectools-Cybersource plugin is within the user-interface.
+This is because Commercetools does not come with a user-interface and therefore all implementations will be different.

+- For setting up the client-side application to work with Visa Click to Pay, use the following guide: [Visa Click to Pay Setup](Visa-ClicktoPay-Setup.md)
-  - For setting up the client-side application to work with 3D Secure, use the following guide: [3D Secure Setup](3D-Secure-Setup.md)
+- For setting up the client-side application to work with Google Pay, use the following guide: [Google Pay Setup](GooglePay-Setup.md)
-  - For setting up the client-side application to work with Visa Checkout, use the following guide: [Visa Checkout Setup](Visa-Checkout-Setup.md)
+- For setting up the client-side application to work with Apple Pay, use the following guide: [Apple Pay Setup](ApplePay-Setup.md)